Unboxed-Software/solana-course/content/solana-nft.md

 # Overview

-Solana NFTs are SPL tokens created using the Token Program.
-These tokens, however, also have an additional metadata account associated with each token mint allowing for more flexible use cases.
+Solana Non-Fungible Tokens (NFTs) are SPL tokens created using the Token Program.
+These tokens, however, also have an additional metadata account associated with each token mint.
+This allows for a wide variety of use cases for tokens.
+You can effectively tokenize anything, from game inventory to art.

+While a deep dive on the use cases for NFTs would be fascinating, this lesson will focus on the creation and distribution of NFTs.

-This lesson will focus on the basics of creating and distributing a new NFT collection using Candy Machine v2:
+In this lesson, we'll cover the basics of how NFTs are represented on Solana, as well as how to create, distribute, and update a new NFT collection.

-1. Configuring a Candy Machine
-2. Preparing NFT assets for a collection
-3. Creating a Candy Machine
-4. Minting NFTs from a Candy Machine

-We'll be approaching this from the client-side of the development process using the existing tools created by Metaplex.

-## Metaplex

-Metaplex provides a suite of tools that simplify the creation and distribution of NFTs on the Solana blockchain.
-One of the core programs by Metaplex is the Token Metadata Program.
-The Token Metadata Program standardizes the process of associating metadata to an NFT.

-Candy Machine v2 is a distribution tool offered by Metaplex that you can use to create and mint an NFT collection.
-Candy Machine v2 leverages the Token Metadata Program to upload the NFT assets for a collection and allows creators to customize the distribution configurations.

-## Non-Fungible Tokens (NFTs)

-NFTs on Solana are simply SPL tokens with the following properties:
+## NFTs on Solana

-1. Token with 0 decimals
-2. Token mint with supply of 1
-3. Token mint authority set to null
-4. Metadata associated with token mint

-In other words, a Solana NFT is a non-divisible token from a token mint with a maximum supply of 1.
+A Solana NFT is a non-divisible token with associated metadata that comes from a token mint with a maximum supply of 1.
+Let's break that down a bit.
+An NFT is a standard token from the Token Program.
+What makes it unique is that it:

-The Token Metadata Program creates a metadata account using a Program Derived Address (PDA) with the token mint as a seed.
-This allows the metadata account for any NFT to be located deterministically using the address of the token mint.
+1. Has 0 decimals so that it cannot be divided into parts
+2. Comes from a token mint with supply of 1 so that only 1 of these tokens exists
+3. Comes from a token mint whose authority is set to null (to ensure that the supply never changes)
+4. Has an associated account that stores metadata

+While the first three points are standard features that can be achieved with the SPL Token Program, the associated metadata requires some additional functionality.

-An NFT’s metadata has both an on-chain and off-chain component.
-The on-chain metadata account contains a URI attribute that points to an off-chain JSON file.
+Typically, an NFT’s metadata has both an on-chain and off-chain component.
+The on-chain metadata is stored in an account associated with the token mint and contains a URI attribute that points to an off-chain JSON file.
 The off-chain component stores additional data and a link to the image.
 Permanent data storage systems such as Arweave are often used to store the off-chain component of NFT metadata.

 Below is an example of the relationship between on-chain and off-chain metadata.
 The on-chain metadata contains a URI field that points to an off-chain `.json` file that stores the link to the image of the NFT and additional metadata.
 ![Screenshot of Metadata](../assets/solana-nft-metaplex-metadata.png)

-### Assets
+## Metaplex

+The defacto standard tools for NFTs on Solana are provided by an organization called Metaplex.
+Metaplex is an organization that provides a suite of tools that simplify the creation and distribution of NFTs on the Solana blockchain.

+One of the core programs provided by Metaplex is the Token Metadata Program.
+The Token Metadata Program standardizes the process of associating metadata to an NFT.
+When you create an NFT with Metaplex, the Token Metadata Program creates a metadata account using a Program Derived Address (PDA) with the token mint as a seed.
+This allows the metadata account for any NFT to be located deterministically using the address of the token mint.

+In addition to the Token Metadata PRogram, Metaplex provides Candy Machine v2.
+Candy Machine v2 leverages the Token Metadata Program to create tokens, manage their metadata, and customize their distribution.

+## Create an NFT with Metaplex

+Candy Machine v2 simplifies the process of creating an NFT so you can focus on what's important: the NFT metadata and assets.
+Creating the NFT involves:

+1. Preparing assets and metadata
+2. Configuring your candy machine
+3. Uploading your candy machine

+### Prepare assets and metadata
-Before creating a collection you must prepare the assets for your collection.
-The assets are the images and metadata associated with each NFT.
-An NFT is created using a pairing of an image and a file containing its metadata.

-The metadata should include the following attributes:
+Before creating a collection you need to prepare the assets and metadata for your collection.
+The metadata is simply a JSON file that includes the following attributes:

-- `name` the name of the NFT that will display on-chain
+- `name` - the name of the NFT that will display on-chain.
-- `symbol` the optional symbol of the NFT that will display on-chain
+- `symbol` - the optional symbol of the NFT that will display on-chain.
-- `description` the description of the NFT
+- `description` - the description of the NFT.
-- `seller_fee_basis_points` the fee collected upon sale of the NFT which is split between the creators
+- `seller_fee_basis_points` - the fee collected upon sale of the NFT which is split between the creators.
-- `image` the file name of the corresponding image that the NFT will display
+- `image` - the file name of the corresponding image that the NFT will display.
-- `attributes` the attributes of the NFT
+- `attributes` - an array of attributes for the NFT where each item in the array is an object with `trait_type` and `value` properties.
-- `properties` the list of creators, the creator's share of seller fee basis points, and the file of the image.
-If there are multiple creators, the total “share” must add to 100
+- `properties` - an object with `files`, `category`, and `creators` properties. `files` is a list of files included with the metadata, `category` represents the type of NFT (e.g. image), and `creators` is a list of objects representing the creators of the NFTs and their share of seller fee basis points.
+Here's an example:
+    ```json
+    {
+        "files": [{ "uri": "some-image.png", "type": "image/png" }],
+        "category": "image",
+        "creators": [
+            {
+                "address": "8T9YDcm5zFMRNiUS4aohgVxkqCNAFbnvvzBbxBzkRFck",
+                "share": 100
+            }
+        ]
+    }
+    ```
-- `collection` the “name” and “family” of the NFT collection
+- `collection` - an object with `name` and `family` properties representing the name and family of the NFT collection.

-The metadata file will look something like the following:
+The metadata file will look like this:

 ```json
 {